I Don't Do Surprises

 "I Don't Do Surprises" is the debut single by Australian singer Axle Whitehead, from his debut album Losing Sleep.
-"I Don't Do Surprises" has managed a peak of #8 on the ARIA Singles Chart, and is certified Gold by ARIA.
-It has so far spent a total of fifteen weeks in the top 50.
-"I Don't Do Surprises" has also reached a peak position of #2 on the Australasian Singles Chart.
+It peaked at number eight on the ARIA Singles Chart, and was certified Gold by ARIA.
+It spent a total of fifteen weeks in the top 50.
+"I Don't Do Surprises" also reached a peak position of #2 on the Australasian Singles Chart.

-I Don't Do Surprises has been nominated for a 2009 APRA Award for Most Played Australian Work.

-I Don't Do Surprises was used as part of a television advertisement of Channel Seven's show, Home and Away.
+The single was nominated for a 2009 APRA Award for Most Played Australian Work, and was used as part of a television advertisement of Channel Seven's show, Home and Away.